-World-first study predicts epilepsy seizures in humansMay 2nd, 2013 in Neuroscience /
+World-first study predicts epilepsy seizures in humansMay 2, 2013 in Medicine & Health / Neuroscience

 A small device implanted in the brain has accurately predicted epilepsy seizures in humans in a world-first study led by Professor Mark Cook, Chair of Medicine at the University of Melbourne and Director of Neurology at St Vincent's Hospital.